UsmanPervaiz/GoldenGate-Project/README.md

 **Another feature added for user protection is that, let's say, you added 2 quantities of a product and now if you by mistake again add another 2 quatities of the same product (not knowing that the item is already in your cart), there will be no changes to your cart, in other words the cart will not be updated.
 The only time the cart will be updated is when the user adds a different quantity (plus or minus) then what is already in the cart.**

 The above two features were added based on my personal online shopping experience.
 And I believe these features are a must have for any modern website.

+### ADD TO CART FEATURE EVEN WHEN NOT SIGNED IN

+This one was one of the most complicated feature for me.
+The way it is set up is that you can browse products as a guest, meaning not signed in, and then add items to the cart as a guest.
+But, you have to sign-in in order to checkout and once you do sign-in to your account all the offline cart items will be associated with your account and can be viewed in your cart.

+If you already had items in the cart associated with your account, the new offline cart items will be added to your current cart and will not affect the items that were already in the account cart.

 ### ADD TO CART QUANTITY NOTIFICATION: